silviapapalini/silviapapalini.github.io/content/mindfulness/index.md

 My wish for the future?
 To reach excellent research output that can be used to improve the results of this valuable practice.

 About the course:
-If you are struggling with food craving, you often experience emotional eating when stresses or anxious, you are you curios and do you simply want to experience a different approach to food, this 8 weeks program might be of your interest.
-Mindful Eating is a non-diet approach to achieve a healthier relationship with food and your body.
+If you are struggling with food craving, you often experience emotional eating when stresses or anxious, you are curios and you simply want to experience a different approach to food, this 8 weeks program might be of your interest.
+Remember that: Mindful Eating is a non-diet approach to achieve a healthier relationship with food and your body.
 The participation depends upon medical-related conditions.
 If interested to participate and/or need further information please check the contact section of the website